 Hong Kong’s traditional finance sector has also embraced the crypto market, with several banks and financial institutions launching services for individuals and businesses looking to invest in digital assets.
 For instance, in July 2020, Standard Chartered launched a digital asset trading and custody platform aimed at institutional clients, while in September 2020, the Hong Kong Monetary Authority and the central bank of Singapore announced a joint project to develop a cross-border digital currency.

-Despite these challenges, the crypto market in Hong Kong is expected to continue its growth in the coming years, driven by increased adoption and innovation.
+The crypto market in Hong Kong is expected to continue its growth in the coming years, driven by increased adoption and innovation.
 In particular, the increasing use of decentralized finance (DeFi) applications, which allow individuals to access financial services without the need for intermediaries, is expected to drive growth in the market.

 Crypto for Retail Trading